mammasmias/ARTn-Plugin/docs/params/lanczos_eval_conv_thr.rst

 Description
 """""""""""

-Threshold for convergence of eigenvalue in Lanczos
+Threshold for convergence of eigenvalue in Lanczos.
+Once convergence is reached, the Lanczos scheme exits.

+In relative units.

 Unexpected behavior